Augustów: Early modern period

 A settlement in the area was first mentioned in 1496.
 Augustów was established around 1540 by Bona Sforza and granted Magdeburg rights in 1557 by Sigismund II Augustus, after whom it was also named.
 It was laid out in a very regular manner, with a spacious market-place.
+In 1564, Sigismund II Augustus granted Augustów the adjacent settlements of Biernatki, Żarnowo and Turów, which became new suburbs.

-Until 1569 Augustów belonged to the Grand Duchy of Lithuania.
-In 1569 it became part of the Crown of the Kingdom of Poland, while its cemetery was left in the Grand Duchy, both countries formed the Polish–Lithuanian Commonwealth as a result of the Union of Lublin.
-Augustów was a royal city, located in the Podlaskie Voivodeship in the Lesser Poland Province.
+Until 1569 Augustów belonged to the Grand Duchy of Lithuania within the Polish–Lithuanian union.
+In 1569, along with Podlachia, it was returned to the Kingdom of Poland by the Privilege of restoration of Podlasie land to the Polish Crown, while its cemetery was left in the Grand Duchy, both within the Polish–Lithuanian Commonwealth as a result of the Union of Lublin.
+Augustów was a royal town, located in the Podlaskie Voivodeship in the Lesser Poland Province.
+Fishing, brewing, tavern keeping and trade were the main occupations of the inhabitants.
 Tatar invaders destroyed Augustów in 1656, and the second half of the 17th century saw the town afflicted by plague.
-The 4th Polish National Cavalry Brigade was stationed in Augustów in 1790.
+The Crown's 4th National Cavalry Brigade was stationed in Augustów in 1790.

+Late modern period

 In 1795 Prussia annexed Augustów in the Third Partition of Poland.
-In 1807, it became part of the Duchy of Warsaw, followed by incorporation into the Russian-controlled Kingdom of Poland in 1815.
+In 1807, it became part of the Polish Duchy of Warsaw, followed by incorporation into the Russian-controlled Kingdom of Poland in 1815.

+Augustów was designated the capital of the newly established Augustów Voivodeship, although, due to a lack of sufficient office space, the capital was established in Łomża, and then moved to Suwałki.
+A few years later, as part of plans to make Augustów the provincial capital, a project was drawn up for a major expansion of the town, with a new urban layout adjacent to the old town, the centre of which was to be the Nowy Rynek (New Market Square) with administrative buildings.
+The final design was drawn up in 1830 by Henryk Marconi, one of the leading Polish architects of the early 19th century.
+The plan to move the provincial capital to Augustów was abandoned following the outbreak and fall of the November Uprising.

 It was made a county seat in 1842.
 The local populace took part in the large Polish January Uprising of 1863–1864 against Russia.
-Following Russia's full annexation of the Polish kingdom in the 1860s, it was administered from Suwałki.
-With a population around 9400 (c.
+With a population around 9,400 (c.
 1875), it carried a large trade in cattle and horses, and manufactured linen and huckaback.
 Its canal connects the Vistula and Neman rivers and the railway reached the town in 1899, when its population was around 12,800.